What Is Online Therapy?

 What Mental Health Issues Can Be Addressed in Online Therapy?

 There is a range of mental health issues that can be addressed in online counseling with licensed professionals.
-For example:
+Some of the most common problems that can be resolved in online counseling include:

 1) Relationship Issues